testjavascript/nodejs-integration-tests-best-practices/README.md

 :white_check_mark: &nbsp; **Do:** Write integration-component tests using the same style and practices that are used for unit tests.
 By definition, the developer-experience is a

 Ideas: Not E2E tests rather big unit, when-then, AAA, small, test doubles, my repo, single story, fast, DX.
-Adoption, 10 seconds
+Adoption, 10 seconds.
+The whole idea is not to loose perks (almost),

 <br/>